-If the parent or person authorized to pick-up the child appears to be physically or emotionally impaired to the extent that the welfare of the child is in danger the following steps will be taken:
+If the parent or person authorized to pick up the child appears to be physically, mentally, or emotionally impaired to the extent that the welfare of the child is in danger:

-- 1. The child will not be released to that person; - 2.
-Staff members will try to contact alternate persons authorized to pick-up - 3.
-If staff is unable to make alternate arrangements, a staff member will call the Division of Youth and Family Services, 24-hour Child Abuse Hotline to seek assistance in caring for the child.
+- The child will not be released. - Staff members will try to contact alternate persons authorized for pick-up. - If staff is unable to make alternate arrangements, a staff member will call the Division of Youth and Family Services' 24 hour Child Abuse Hotline to seek assistance in caring for the child.